 Held at the end of each Spring semester, this ceremony is an annual affair in which outstanding student organizations and advisors are recognized.
 Student organizations nominate exceptional members, advisors, and their own student organization.
 The recipients of these awards are announced at a reception held during the spring semester.
 Be sure to complete the applications during the spring semester with the Office of Student Orientation, Leadership and Engagement.
-Awards presented at the University Life Awards include Changemaking Organization of the Year, Leader of the Year, Advisor of the Year, Student Organization of the Year, Performance Student Organization of the Year, recognition of the organization with the most number of community service hours, amongst others.
+Awards presented at the University Life Awards include freshman excellence award, leader of the year, advisor of the year, student organization of the year, and recognition of the organization with the most number of community service hours.